Dacarbazine: Side effects

 Like many chemotherapy drugs, dacarbazine may have numerous serious side effects, because it interferes with normal cell growth as well as cancer cell growth.
 Among the most serious possible side effects are birth defects to children conceived or carried during treatment; sterility, possibly permanent; or immune suppression (reduced ability to fight infection or disease).
 Dacarbazine is considered to be highly emetogenic, and most patients will be pre-medicated with dexamethasone and antiemetic drugs like 5-HT3 antagonist (e.g., ondansetron) and/or NK1 receptor antagonist (e.g., aprepitant).
 Other significant side effects include headache, fatigue and occasionally diarrhea.

 The Swedish National Board of Health and Welfare has sent out a black box warning and suggests avoiding dacarbazine due to liver problems.

 Mechanism of action

-Dacarbazine works by methylating guanine at the O-6 and N-7 positions.
-Guanine is one of the four nucleotides that makes up DNA.
-The methylated DNA strands stick together such that cell division becomes impossible.
-This affects cancer cells more than healthy cells because cancer cells divide faster.
-Unfortunately however, some of the healthy cells will still be damaged.

-Dacarbazine is bioactivated in liver by demethylation to "MTIC" and then to diazomethane, which is an alkylating agent.
+Dacarbazine is activated by liver microsomal enzymes to monomethyl triazeno imidazole carboxamide (MTIC), which is an alkylating compound.
+It causes methylation, modification and cross linking of DNA, thus inhibiting DNA, RNA and protein synthesis.

 Synthesis

+Nitrous acid is added to 5-aminoimidazol-4-carboxamide to make 5-diazoimidazol-4-carboxamide.
+It reacts with dimethylamine to give dacarbazine.

 History

-Dacarbazine was developed by Y. Fulmer Shealy, PhD at Southern Research Institute in Birmingham, Alabama.
-Research was funded by a U.S. federal grant.
+In 1959, dacarbazine was first synthesized at Southern Research in Alabama.
+The research was funded by a US federal grant.
 Dacarbazine gained FDA approval in May 1975 as DTIC-Dome.
 The drug was initially marketed by Bayer.

-Suppliers
+Society and culture

-Bayer continues to supply DTIC-Dome.
-There are also generic versions of dacarbazine available from APP, Bedford, Mayne Pharma (now Hospira) and Teva.
+There are generic versions of dacarbazine available from APP, Bedford, Mayne Pharma (Hospira) and Teva.